 The Asian Conference on Arts & Humanities (ACAH) is one of the longest established and best attended events organised by The International Academic Forum (IAFOR).
-ACAH brings together delegates from many different national, cultural and linguistic backgrounds in the Kansai region of Japan to present new research and exchange ideas.
+ACAH brings together delegates from many different national, cultural and linguistic backgrounds to present new research and exchange ideas.
 This exceptional platform welcomes speakers and delegates for challenging debate and stimulating discussions around the latest concepts and newest approaches.
 IAFOR conferences are encouraging and nurturing environments where ideas can be shared and tested, where research synergies and collaborations can be formed, and where some of the biggest names in the field have the opportunity to interact with up-and-coming young faculty members.

 About IAFOR’s Conferences on Arts & Humanities